 I will get right to the point: Your situation is concerning but unlike what many Silicon Valley Realtors will tell you, there are alternatives to short sales and foreclosure as well as public and private organizations in the Bay Area and in California that can help you at no cost to you or your family.

-You should also know that since 2012, lenders in Silicon Valley and in California are more inclined to avoid costs related to the foreclosure of your home.
-For background information about Foreclosure and Short Sales, watch the short video below on the Housing Market in Silicon Valley (ABC News - KGO TV, May 2011)
+You should also know that over the last decade, lenders in Silicon Valley and in California are more inclined to avoid costs related to the foreclosure of your home.

 As an experienced short sales and foreclosure specialist in Silicon Valley, I thought you might be interested in the following tips and alternatives available to prevent the short sales or the foreclosure of your home.